-To revive our slow-growth, sluggish economy, one of the top priorities of Congress should be to reduce the burdens on the private sector.
-Businesses – particularly small businesses – are the engine of our nation’s economy, and their success is the key to getting Americans back to work.
+To strengthen our economy, one of the top priorities of Congress should be to reduce the burdens on the private sector.
+Businesses – particularly small businesses – are the engine of our nation’s economy, and their success is the key tolong-term growth and prosperity.
 However, in order for businesses to thrive, government must get out of the way.
 This means reducing regulatory burdens, keeping taxes low and allowing markets to operate without manipulation.

-In order to provide greater oversight of these increasingly overzealous federal bureaucrats, on January 21, 2015, I introduced S. 226, the Regulations from the Executive in Need of Scrutiny (REINS) Act.
+In order to provide greater oversight of these increasingly overzealous federal bureaucrats I am proud to be the lead sponsor of the Regulations from the Executive in Need of Scrutiny (or REINS) Act.
 This legislation would require both chambers of Congress to affirmatively approve every new federal rule or regulation with an annual economic impact of $100 million or more before it can be enforced on the American people.
 This will help to ensure that any new major federal mandates and rules are necessary to the public interest and do not simply serve to advance the agendas of unelected bureaucrats in Washington.

-As a result of that hearing, I introduced two bills, the Freedom from Over-Criminalization and Unjust Seizures Act, and the Defense of Environment and Property Act.
+I am also the lead sponsor of the Freedom from Over-Criminalization and Unjust Seizures Act, and the Defense of Environment and Property Act.
 Both bills attempt to put reasonable limitations on a government that seeks to target well-intentioned businesses with overly burdensome regulations.